NIH-NLM/oadr-autoantibody/README.md

    number is 0.41.
 Naive median aggregation of the weights of independently-trained neural networks across institutions degrades the model because the per-institution networks settle into incompatible parameterisations.
-This is a key finding of the talk.
-3. **The autoencoder pretraining is what makes neural-network federation work at all.** With an autoencoder learned per institution and federated *before* the supervised head is trained, the predictive head inherits a stable representation that all institutions share.
+3. **The autoencoder pretraining enables neural-network federation work.** With an autoencoder learned per institution and federated *before* the supervised head is trained, the predictive head inherits a stable representation that all institutions share.
 The resulting federated model holds at ~0.31 across cohort sizes and